Errigal: Geography

 Errigal is known for the pinkish glow of its quartzite in the setting sun.
 Another noted quality is the ever-changing shape of the mountain depending on what direction you view it from.
 Errigal was voted 'Ireland's Most Iconic Mountain' by Walking & Hiking Ireland in 2009.

 Naming

 In legend Errigal is said to have been named by the Fir Bolg who, originating in Greece, came to worship Errigal as they had Mount Olympus.

 The name comes from the Old Irish airecal, meaning "oratory".
-There is no remains of an oratory on the mountain, so it may refer to the mountain as a whole as a place of prayer.
+There are no remains of an oratory on the mountain, so it may refer to the mountain as a whole as a place of prayer.

 In recent years, there have been numerous erroneous references to Mount Errigal.
 In 2016, the Republic of Ireland's State tourism authority, Fáilte Ireland, apologised for using the name "Mount Errigal" in its brochure, rather than the proper name.
 The official name is An Earagail or Errigal.
 Mount Errigal is the name of a hotel in Letterkenny, County Donegal.